-A. Shelters may establish adoption fees.
+A. Shelters should establish adoption fees.
 An adoption program may be developed and implemented.
 If the shelter waives specific adoption fees, the shelter guidelines shall not be waived.

-B. Shelters may develop criteria for potential adopters and unsuitable adopters.
+B. Shelters should develop criteria for potential adopters and unsuitable adopters.
 Adopters may sign a contract under which they agree to provide a specified level of care.

-C. Shelters may learn temperament testing procedures to ensure that animals are fit for adoption and to facilitate the best possible match between adopters and animals.
+C. Shelters should learn temperament testing procedures to ensure that animals are fit for adoption and to facilitate the best possible match between adopters and animals.

-D. An adoption screening program may include discussion of a suitable match between an adopter and animal.
+D. An adoption screening program may include discussion of suitability of adopter and animal.

-E. When adopting out a known sick animal or animal that is receiving medical treatment, full disclosure shall be made to the person or organization receiving the animal.
+E. When adopting out a sick animal or animal that is receiving medical treatment, full disclosure should be made to the person or organization receiving the animal.

-F. In the event shelters offer animals for adoption that have not been sterilized, the shelter shall comply with Subsection A though F of Section 77-1-20 NMSA 1978.
+F. In the event shelters offer animals for adoption that have not been sterilized, the shelter shall comply with New Mexico State law 77-1-20 A-F NMSA 1978.

-G. Policies may be developed to avoid adopting out or releasing unaltered animals.
+G. Policies should be developed to avoid adopting out or releasing unaltered animals.

-H. Shelters may consider a program to microchip all adopted animals.
+H. Shelters should consider a program to microchip all adopted animals.